WARNING: THIS REVIEW CONTAINS SOME SPOILERS!

 With a prehistoric shark on the loose, Jonas and the members of Mana One’s scientific team must figure out a way to kill the aggressive fish before it reaches a highly populated area.
 As the film races to its finish, our heroes engage in aquatic combat with the mighty Megalodon in order to keep it from snacking on an international human buffet off the coast of China.
 This culminates into one (not so) startling revelation, and a final duel between Jonas and the Meg, which results in one of the most oddball climaxes in shark cinema history!

 After twenty years of false starts, one year of prep, and well over another year of shooting, editing, and promotion, all I could think after THE MEG ended was “this is the best film that Warner Bros. could deliver?”
-Don’t get me wrong Vault Dwellers because THE MEG is a fun popcorn flick and (in my opinion) the best Megalodon film ever made (which isn’t saying much I suppose).
-But it is also a far cry from what it could (and should) have been.
+Don’t get me wrong Vault Dwellers because THE MEG is a fun popcorn flick and likely the best Megalodon film ever made (which isn’t saying much I suppose), but it is also a far cry from what it could (and should) have been.
 It’s such an annoyingly middle-of-the-road movie that plays things way too safe, which almost makes me wish that it was still in development hell!

 After seeing the directors that were originally attached to this film, I was a bit nonplussed when Jon Turtletaub was selected.
 This is the guy who gave us 3 NINJAS, COOL RUNNINGS, NATIONAL TREASURE, and THINK BIG (a guilty pleasure of mine), and he’s supposed to deliver a violent killer shark flick?
 Apparently yes!
 However, the noticeable lack of blood in the water was decided upon by someone higher up the food chain, much to the chagrin of both Jon Turtletaub and star Jason Statham who have both stated in interviews that the version they shot contained a great deal of gore.